Kawium/kawium/README.md

-### Hey, I'm Kawium 👋

-I'm a 22y/o frontend developer.
+👤 **Name:** Kawium

-## 🔭 Current
+### 🔭 Current

-I'm currently studying HTML & CSS and JS in Sweden.
+I'm currently working on honing my frontend development skills and creating engaging user experiences.

-## ⚡️ Experience
+### ⚡️ Experience

-I am Frontend developer.
-I have worked with [Heidisql](https://www.heidisql.com/)
+- **Frontend Developer**
+  - Collaborated on projects using modern frontend technologies to deliver responsive and user-friendly web applications.
+  - Worked with tools like Heidisql for efficient database management and optimization.

+### 🌱 Skills

+Frontend Technologies: HTML, CSS, JavaScript, React, Redux Database Management: Heidisql, MySQL
+Version Control: Git, GitHub

-## 📫 Contact
+### 📫 Contact

-To contact me quickly and easily, [DM me on Twitter](https://twitter.com/KawiumDev).

-You can also email me:

-**General Inquiries:** hello@kawium.dev
+Feel free to reach out to me via email at hello@kawium.dev or through a direct message on [Twitter](https://twitter.com/KawiumDev).
+I'm always open to connecting and discussing exciting opportunities.

+Looking forward to continued growth and collaboration in the frontend development world! 🚀